liuweiseu/roach2_control_script/README.md

+# ROACH2 Control Scripts
-# To use the GUI software, you need python2 and pyqt installed.
+To use the GUI software, you need python2 and pyqt installed.
 * install python2
 1. I suggest you intall conda first, and the create a python2 env:
 ```